paypal/paypalhttp_python/README.md

 ### Error Handling

 `HttpClient#execute` may raise an `IOError` if something went wrong during the course of execution.
-If the server returned a non-200 response, this execption will be an instance of [`HttpError`](paypalhttp/http_error.py) that will contain a status code and headers you can use for debugging.
+If the server returned a non-200 response, this exception will be an instance of [`HttpError`](paypalhttp/http_error.py) that will contain a status code and headers you can use for debugging.

 ```py
 try: